 I showed signs of healthy, all-encompasing geekiness at a young age.
 I was a typical book worm, regular at the local library, and was always the happyest when I got books for my birthday.
 Early on I realized that math and natural sciences were not just easy for me but also a lot of fun.
 Biology was in that mix too, starting from age 5 when I declared that I no longer want to be a fireman but a botanist when I grow up.
 After college I made a living as a computer scientist and gained a useful bag of tricks which I still use.
 A splash of arts and culture with my science is a must, be it a good play or singing in a chorus.
 Sports in general are not my thing, but I love downhill skiing and pretty much any extreme sport (think bungee jumping or sky diving).
 Overall, to maintan focus in my work I need diversity in my life.

-I still I want to be a scientist when I grow up.
-Currently, I hope to follow up my postdoc with a position in academia, although I try to keep my mind and options open.
-My only real career requirement is that I continue enjoying my work at least as much as I do now.
+I still I want to be a scientist when I grow up, but I'm also realizing that there are many ways to keep helping push boundaries of science beyond the classical academic career.
+In the end, my only real career requirement is that I continue enjoying my work at least as much as I do now.